kubevirt/containerized-data-importer/hack/README.md

     - `cluster-sync-uploadproxy`: builds the uploadproxy and pushes it into a running cluster.
     - `cluster-sync-uploadserver`: builds the uploadserver and pushes it into a running cluster.
     - `cluster-sync-operator`: builds the operator and pushes it into a running cluster.
-- `deps-update`: runs 'glide cc' and 'glide update'
+- `deps-update`: runs 'go mod tidy' and 'go mod vendor'
 - `docker`: compile all binaries and build all containerized
     - `docker-controller`: compile cdi-controller and build cdi-controller image
     - `docker-importer`: compile cdi-importer and build cdi-importer image